Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Bradenton.
-Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without them.
+Yes, solar panels can increase your home value in Bradenton.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $400,000 Bradenton home, that could mean roughly $16,400 in added value.